dev-xo/barebones-stack/README.md

 Also feel free to update prettier settings from `.package-json` with your preferred configuration.

-## 🤝 Contributing
+## 👥 Contributing

 Contributions are Welcome!
 Jump in and help us improve this Community Template over time!

 - [Contributing Guide](https://github.com/dev-xo/barebones-stack/blob/main/CONTRIBUTING.md) Docs.
-- [Public Project Roadmap](https://github.com/users/dev-xo/projects/6) Check our TODOs, Fixes and Updates.
+- [Public Project Roadmap](https://github.com/users/dev-xo/projects/6) Check template's TODOs, fixes and updates.

-## 🍪 Support
+## ✨ Support

-If you found the project useful, help it by [Staring ⭐ It](https://github.com/dev-xo/barebones-stack)!
+If you found the template useful, support it with a [Star ⭐](https://github.com/dev-xo/barebones-stack)<br />
 It helps the repository grow and gives me motivation to keep working on it.
 Thanks you!

 ### ️Acknowledgments